AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 *Must support elements with a choice of data types or profiles*

 - A sending system **SHALL** be capable of populating the element with a value that conforms to at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
+- A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which data type or profile might be populated)
+- A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which data type or profile might be populated)

+A resource may support two elements that are used to indicate a reason, e.g. `Encounter.reasonCode` and `Encounter.reasonReference`.
+Where both elements are optional and flagged with Must Support in a profile they **SHALL** be treated as a choice of data types:
+- A sending system **SHALL** be capable of populating at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
-- A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which subelements might be populated)
+- A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which element might be populated)
-- A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which subelements might be populated)
+- A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which element might be populated)

 ## Serialisation TBD Architecture Team